codyngpriest/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 This is a Bash script that displays the time for 12 hours and 59 minutes: display hours from 0 to 12 display minutes from 1 to 59

+8. For ls
+This is a Bash script that displays:
+The content of the current directory
+In a list format
+Where only the part of the name after the first dash is displayed (refer to the example)